What are Uefa’s new proposed Champions League changes?

 How will the league format work?

-Discussions are ongoing over how many fixtures will be used in the league phase.
-Uefa want there to be 10, an increase of four matches from the current six, but are set to face opposition from the Premier League and other major European leagues, who reportedly want there to be eight.
+Uefa and the European Club Association reached agreement on this on Tuesday, according to reports.
+The number of fixtures is set to increase from the current six to eight, after Uefa compromised on its original plan of ten.

 Fixtures would be determined using a ‘Swiss-style’ seeding system.
-Under Uefa’s proposals, 10 matches would be played, all against different teams, and with five at home and five away.
+All eight matches will be played against different teams, with four at home and four away.
 All the results would contribute to the overall league ranking.

 Will it change the knockout phase?